-We may not be able to continue to pay dividends on our Class B common stock in the future which could impair the value of such stock.
+We may not pay dividends on our Class B common stock in the future which could impair the value of such stock.

 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year or the fiscal year before which the dividend is declared.
-We have initiated and paid a quarterly dividend on our Class B common stock since November 2006.
+We have initiated and paid a quarterly dividend on our Class B common stock from November 2006 through May 2015.
 Our ability to pay dividends in the future will depend on our financial results, liquidity and financial condition.
+We currently do not anticipate declaring or paying dividends subsequent to the May 2015 dividend in the foreseeable future.